-Claimant-favorable assumptions should be made using guidance in Table 6E-2 for beta and photon radiation.
-The values presented in this table are intended to provide a claimant-favorable estimate of parameters to be used to calculate the organ dose for long-term Hanford workers in the respective facilities.
+Assumptions favorable to claimants should be made using guidance in Table 6E-2 for beta and photon radiation.
+The values presented in this table are intended to provide a favorable to claimant estimate of parameters to be used to calculate the organ dose for long-term Hanford workers in the respective facilities.